Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction: Proposed Method

 Here, $\text{ComplexConv}$ denotes a bias-free complex-valued convolution, mapping the input to the shape of $ \mathbb{C}^{C_{\text{out}}^{\text{pha}} \times T' \times K'}$.
 In our usage of MPICM, temporal resolution is strictly preserved (i.e., $T'=T$), while the output frequency dimension $K'$ varies according to the module's specific function (maintaining $K'=K$ for standard layers, or adjusting appropriately for up-sampling or down-sampling operations). $\text{cRMS}_{\text{T'K'}}$ represents Complex RMS Normalization \cite{lee2022complex} computed over the joint spatial dimensions $(T', K')$, followed by a frequency-channel-aware learnable scaling vector $\mathbf{\gamma} \in \mathbb{R}^{C_{\text{pha}}^{\text{out}} \times 1 \times K'}$ to capture band-specific importance.

 \textbf{Magnitude Stream:} Magnitude spectrum, which directly represents the signal's energy distribution, is naturally suited for conventional neural network pipelines.
-It applies a 2D convolution followed by RMS Normalization \cite{zhang2019root} and SiLU activation:
+As a result, for the magnitude stream, we design a convolution-norm-activation block using RMS Normalization\cite{zhang2019root} followed by SiLU activation: